 - Converting multiple images into SmartArt

-- Using grid layouts as an alternative to SmartArt
+- Using custom layouts as an alternative to SmartArt

 - Engaging audiences with different types of animations